-Adding new utility-scale solar and natural gas power generation facilities would benefit all of OPPD’s service territory by contributing to the consistent level of resiliency in the energy system, while optimizing affordability, reliability and environmental sensitivity.
+Adding new utility-scale solar and natural gas power generation facilities will benefit all of OPPD’s service territory by contributing to the consistent level of resiliency in the energy system, while optimizing affordability, reliability and environmental sensitivity.
 In the short term, large capital projects such as these also provide economic benefits to regional businesses for design and construction-related services.
 Local hospitality and retail businesses also benefit from the construction activity in the area.

 - Will this project raise my rates?